 Unlike other primate animals, we cannot thrive on leaves and berries.

 We are the only primate with salivary amylase for breaking down starches.
 We have evolved to digest large amounts of cooked starches.
 The book Catching Fire explains how we evolved to eat cooked foods with smaller digestive tracts and jaws than other primates in the great ape family

 A note about fasting

-If you are prone to binging and cravings, fasting may not be for you.
+If you are prone to binging and cravings, fasting may not be for you at least not until you are stabilized and filled with nutrients.
 It may simply make you so hungry you binge when you do finally eat.

-The body instinctively and naturally wants to make up for the time spent not eating.
+The body instinctively and naturally wants to make up for the time spent not eating during fasts of more than 48 hours.
 We were built for feast and famine.
 This is how humans colonized the whole planet.